joshglenn/react-native-wiki/Managing-Pull-Requests.md

 - A test plan.
 This might be the most important part of your pull request.
 A test plan should be a reproducible step-by-step guide so that a reviewer can verify your change is working as intended.
 It's also a good idea to attach screenshots or videos for user visible changes.

 Any one pull request may require a deeper understanding of some area of React Native that you may not be familiar with.
 Even if you don't feel like you are the right person to review a pull request, you may still help by adding labels or asking the author for more information.

+## Reviewing PRs

+Pull Requests need to be reviewed and approved using GitHub's review feature before they can be merged.
+While anyone has the ability to review and approve a pull request, we typically only consider a pull request ready to be merged when the approval comes from one of the [contributors](https://github.com/facebook/react-native/blob/master/ECOSYSTEM.md).

+So you've found a pull request that you feel confident reviewing.
+Please make use of the GitHub Review feature, and clearly and politely communicate any suggested changes.

 Consider starting with pull requests that have been flagged as lacking a changelog or test plan.